jglozada88/jglozada.github.io/index.md

 layout: default
 ---

-The following are some hands on projects and labs that i have completed.
-Some of these were completed during the Google cybersecurity course, and some where done independently by me to get a better understanding and some hands on experience.
-I am looking forward to comtinue learnig and gathering more skills.
+The following are some hands-on projects and labs that I have completed.
+Some of these were completed during the Google Cybersecurity course, while others were done independently to gain a better understanding and hands-on experience.
+I am looking forward to continuing my learning and acquiring more skills.

+This version ensures proper capitalization, fixes spelling errors ("comtinue" → "continuing" and "learnig" → "learning"), and improves clarity for a smoother read.
+Let me know if you'd like any additional refinements!

 [Link to another page](./another-page.html).